lorin/cook-lectures-notes/README.md

 * fundamental surprise (impossible accident, black swan)
 * flexible, dynamic world of work
+* it was all of the same researchers who studied TMI that studied Tokaimura as well
 * safety experts are good at post-hoc analysis, but can't predict where the next accident will happen
 * risks of doing cognitive task analysis:
   - getting bogged down in the details of the domain